-The Senator Hotel – Small, personable, and affordable mid-range choice in a better-than-average area.
+The Senator – Small and personable mid-range choice in a better-than-average area.

 Catering mostly to Indian business people (but still ideal for foreign tourists), The Senator is named after the numerous embassies that once dominated this area before the colonial capital moved to New Delhi.
 In the lower end of the three-star range, there’s no pool, gym, or spa, but this is reflected in the rates which are pleasing in overpriced Kolkata.
 Rooms are comfortable, without being remarkable, and they’re not cramped like those at competitors.
 A major attraction is the location: noisy but vibrant and convenient, walkable to a metro station, and surrounded by some of Kolkata’s finer cafés and bars.